h40s4m4/SymfonyDocker/README.md

-Just another boring docker for PHP-Symfony.
+Just another boring docker for PHP-Symfony

 Automatically runs Symfony installation with basic skeleton, you can change within docker-compose configuration the PHP version to use in composer and the Symfony version

+Install a TEST DB too

 It is only for development purposes :P

-## Create Docker
+## Docker

 Build fresh images and start project